nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

 Installing the required software
 ********************************

-When using a computer to work with with the Nordic Thingy:53 firmware, install `nRF Connect for Desktop`_.
+When using a computer to work with the Nordic Thingy:53 firmware, install `nRF Connect for Desktop`_.
 After installing and starting the application, install the Programmer app.

 When using a mobile device to work with the Nordic Thingy:53, install the `nRF Programmer`_ mobile application from the corresponding application store.